goyalpramod/goyalpramod.github.io/_blogs/evolution_of_LLMs.markdown

 Can we guarantee that any policy update always improves the expected rewards?
 This seems impossible, but it's theoretically achievable through the MM algorithm.

-The MM idea: Instead of directly optimizing the complex true objective η(θ), we iteratively optimize simpler lower bound functions M(θ) that approximate η(θ) locally.
+The idea: Instead of directly optimizing the complex true objective η(θ), we iteratively optimize simpler lower bound functions M(θ) that approximate η(θ) locally.

 The MM algorithm follows this iterative process: